anyscale/e2e-xgboost/README.md

     * Installing KubeRay
     * Writing and maintaining custom YAML manifests
     * Managing Custom Resource Definitions
-    * Tuning stateful sets and pod configs
+    * Tuning stateful sets and pod configuration
 * On Anyscale, this is all abstracted—you launch Ray clusters without writing a single YAML file.

 **🧠 4.
 No Need to Learn K8s Internals**